-Sections between two successive valves will be subjected for at least six hours to resistance test at 120 % of the nominal service pressure.

-The scrapers can clean the pipeline and control the water quantity introduced into the pipeline.
+Sections between two successive valves will be subjected for at least six hours to resistance test at 150 % of the nominal service pressure.
+The test of each section will be made by a section of 32 km separated by temporary scrapers.
+These scrapers can clean the pipeline and control the water quantity introduced into the pipeline.
+Therefore, only the water in the first section is supposed to contain the waste existing in the pipeline.
+Assumed to be contaminated with welding debris and possibly grease, this water will be removed in evaporation pits.

-The water quantity required to fill the pipeline is estimated at 182 m^3 .

-Assumed to be contaminated with welding debris and possibly grease and sand, this water will be removed in evaporation pits.